matthew-mojira/cicero/docs/classes.md

 # Built-in classes

 Built-in classes usually wrap around some internal Virgil value or object.
-All accesses to internal information about an object is gathered through methods.
-It never relies on fields (or method calls).
-This means that you cannot change the underlying structore of an object.
+Some of these can only be represented in Virgil (e.g. int) and some of these can be represented as Cicero objects.
+These "primitive fields" are immutable core information on an object which would significantly change (read: break) the runtime if they were modified.
+Thus field accesses are done through getter methods.
 For example, you cannot change the code of a function.
 Its accessor method `code` is mutable, but this mutates the accessor method, not the internal code.
-Perhaps this is not dynamic enough and should be changed?
+Interally, these methods are not used by the runtime, and access is done directly to the underlying object away from user manipulation.
+In the future, this might change so that primitive fields are treated as regular fields and all operations access these fields so that the user might change it.

 ## bool